gpsandhu23/TARS/README.md

 - `graphs/`: Contains the core agent logic and tool definitions.
 - `retrievers/`: Modules for retrieving data from external sources (Gmail, Google Calendar, etc.)
 - `surfaces/`: User interface implementations (Slack, web).

+## React UI Setup

+To set up and run the React UI for interacting with TARS' APIs, follow these steps:

+1. Navigate to the `client` directory in your terminal.

+2. Install the necessary dependencies by running `npm install`.

+3. Start the React development server with `npm start`.
+This will launch the React application in your default web browser.

+4. The React UI will communicate with the TARS backend API, allowing you to interact with TARS through a modern web interface.